evangraan/OptimalMacConfiguration/README.md

 ## Process priority

 Prioritize synergy over other processes.
 This repo includes an example benice script.
 Create a script in /usr/local/bin/benice, make it executable and ensure its on the path.
-Then when-ever you want it to monitor and optimize your task list, run it in the background with ```sudo nohup benice\&```
+Then when-ever you want it to monitor and optimize your task list, run it in the background with ```sudo nohup benice&```

 ## git